The Zendesk Status page allows Zendesk users to monitor the status of their own Zendesk subdomain(s).

 In the sections below, we’ll discuss these elements in more detail.

 - In your web browser, go to https://status.zendesk.com.
-The System Status page opens:
+The Zendesk Status page opens:

 - Enter your subdomain in the search box.
 For instance, if your Zendesk URL is mycompany.zendesk.com, enter the subdomain mycompany.